noobgreg/DL_Rec_Sys/README.md

-# DL_Rec_Sys
+# Deep Learning Projekt Seminar HBRS (Prof. Dr. Hees)
-Deep Learning Course: Project Recommender Systems with Deep Learning
+Subject of the project: Recommender System

 TensorFlow Keras API with the Netflix-Prize Dataset from 2006.